G-structure/acp-code-ui/README.md

 ## License

 Use at your own risk.
 This tool provides unrestricted system access to an AI assistant.
+MIT or whatever.

 ---